Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

 Required for every Zone 2 and Zone 3 agent with File Upload = On.
 PPAC controls (Control 1.25) establish the maximum permitted file types for the environment; per-agent allowlists apply additional least-privilege restrictions.

-- In the File Upload section, locate Allowed file types (visible only when the toggle is On)
+- In the File processing capabilities section, locate Allowed file types (visible only when File uploads is On)

 - Reduce the allowlist to the minimum set required by the agent's documented purpose